Brunno-DaSilva/homework-submission/README.md

 * To receive a passing grade, students must complete 100% of the minimum tasks specified in that assignment

-* If students are not able to complete a specific task within the minimum requirement, students are expected to provide a small description of the issue as well as provide any external source and code used while attempting to pass that specific task.
+* If students are not able to complete a specific task within the minimum specified tasks, students are expected to provide a small description of the issue as well as provide any external source and code used while attempting to pass that specific task.

 ## 🐩 How to Submit Homework  🐈